MMFF8/Ard-VRec-BaseCode/README.md

 Serial.write(0x11);
 CG=1;
 ```
-this line is what makes you start checking group 1 again
+these lines are what make you start checking for initializers again

 # What This Actually Means

-The arduino will check for any of the initializers.
-After calling one, voice recognition will match input with whatever you have recorded in its corresponding subgroup on the next go.
+The Arduino will check for any of the initializers.
+After calling one, voice recognition will match input with whatever you have recorded in its corresponding subgroup on the next go. <br>
-  ex.
+&nbsp; ex.<br>
-  --Recording--
+  --Recording--<br>
-  "Alexa" -> initializer1
+  "Alexa" -> initializer1<br>
-  --Switch to subgroup1--
+  --Switch to subgroup1--<br>
-  "This is so sad, play Despacito" -> subgroup1.command1
+  "This is so sad, play Despacito" -> subgroup1.command1<br>
   --Switch to back to group1--